hack3rs.ca network-security

 mail-proxy,infra,203.0.113.25,internet-facing,CVE-AAAA-BBBB,high,open

-$ why-it-matters: This teaches the first habit of KEV-style triage: isolate externally exposed systems before working through the full scanner backlog.
-Even simple text workflows can improve prioritization discipline.
+$ why-it-matters: The first habit of KEV-style triage is isolating externally exposed systems before working through the full scanner backlog.
+Even a simple CSV workflow builds that prioritization discipline before more complex tooling is in place.

 Validate service version after remediation (authorized lab target)